-The daily amount of water that a child needs depends on factors such as age, weight and gender.
+The daily amount of water that a child needs depends on factors such as age, weight and sex.
 Air temperature, humidity, activity level and a person's overall health affect daily water requirements, too.
 The chart below can help you identify about how many cups of water your child or teen needs each day.
-These recommendations are set for generally healthy kids living in temperate climates; therefore, they might not be perfect for your child or teen.
+These recommendations are set for generally healthy kids living in temperate climates; therefore, they might not be exact for your child or teen.

 The amount of water that your child or teen needs each day might seem like a lot, but keep in mind that the recommendations in the chart are for total water, which includes water from all sources: drinking water, other beverages and food.
-Notice that fruits and vegetables have a much higher water content than other solid foods.
-This high water content helps keep the calorie level of fruits and vegetables low while their nutrient level remains high — another perfectly great reason for kids to eat more from these food groups.
+Fruits and vegetables have a much higher water content than other solid foods.
+This high water content helps keep the calorie level of fruits and vegetables low while their nutrient level remains high — another great reason for kids to eat more from these food groups.

 Kids Total Daily Beverage and Drinking Water Requirements